 Objective 1: All CAHs report all MBQIP measures on a quarterly basis by end of FY2023.
 Eval Question/Impact?
 Are more CAHs reporting MBQIP quality improvement data because of the Flex Program?
-Activity Data Collection Method Data Source Date Staff Responsible Indicator(s) of Success Findings/Outcomes/Impact 1:1 Targeted TA occur Reporting improves, 25% improvement in EDTC reporting, 10% MBQIP Reporting Huddles eet Internal As activities o Stephanie Phillips Mike Jones 1:1 TA occurs within 10 business days of sending Telligen reports reporting, 9% improvement Reporting Reminders Spreadsheet in OP-18 reporting, 86% of CAHs reporting all MBQIP measures, TA within avg 18 business days
+Activity Data Collection Method Data Source Date Staff Responsible Indicator(s) of Success Findings/Outcomes/Impact 1:1 Targeted TA eet eet eet eet occur Reporting improves, 25% improvement in EDTC reporting, 10% MBQIP Reporting Huddles Stephanie Phillips 1:1 TA occurs within 10 business days of improvement in HCAHPS reporting, 9% improvement Reporting Reminders Spreadsheet Internal As activities Mike Jones sending Telligen reports in OP-18 reporting, 86% of CAHs reporting all MBQIP measures, TA within avg 18 business days

-If you use a work plan approach for your evaluation plan, you can easily cut and paste and add or delete columns from your data collection tools to report findings in the progress report or NCC and to program stakeholders.
+If you use a work plan approach for your evaluation plan, you can easily cut and paste and add or delete columns from your data collection tools to report findings in the progress report or NCC and to program partners.
 If you are using a database, TruServe, or a spreadsheet to track data it's important that the data tracked align with the data needed.
 Additionally, data collected should support easy access to PIMS data.
 A sample layout for data collection tools associated with the sample evaluation work plan is below.